-Although they are imported, Fender Player series instruments are all fantastic instruments that stack up well to the American-made stuff that Fender is known for putting out for decades.
+Although they are imported, Fender Player series instruments are all fantastic instruments that stack up well to the American-made stuff that Fender has been known for putting out for decades.

 They’re significantly more affordable, and you get an extremely well-made, great-sounding instrument at a fraction of the price of the USA-made guitars.